 With fewer people going out and cooking at home more often, this might be a great opportunity to give the cooks at home a little break.
-You can help them by offering special festive packages, including anything from appetizers to desserts – even beverages!
+You can help them by offering special DIY packages, including anything from appetizers to desserts – even beverages!

-Also, consider offering a special Christmas dinner meal kit around major holidays such as Thanksgiving or Christmas.
+Also, consider offering a special dinner meal kit around major holidays such as Thanksgiving or Christmas.
 This will make it easy for your customers to prepare for their holiday dinners.
 You’ll bring a smile to their faces while bringing in some sales!

 19. Football Sunday Specials

-Now, with many sports fans staying at home to watch the game rather than going to their favorite local bar or a pub, it is a great opportunity to offer special deliveries of typical meals consumed with friends when watching football games and similar.
-Think pizza or wings specials and growlers along with it.
+With many sports fans still staying at home to watch the game rather than going to their favorite local bar or a pub, it is a great opportunity to offer special deliveries of typical meals consumed with friends when watching football games and similar.
+Think pizza or wings specials and of course, growlers along with it.

 These packages can be pick-up or delivery, depending on your operations.
 If you want to keep some stable sales in-house, you can also offer a discounted monthly, or even quarterly, subscription for these.

 Create an outdoor space that feels intimate and private.
 Families and friends can book it to gather and celebrate the holidays in a warm and inviting outdoor space.
 This will eliminate the fear of being around other diners that some customers have as they’ll only be in a space with people they know.
 If you offer a space for private events, make sure to market it on your social media channels.
 And, allow guests to book it through your online reservation software.